Washington , D.C. Headquarters

 Sarah Watson, Governance and Special Projects Associate

-Sarah first joined the Afterschool Alliance as an intern in December 2012.
-In April 2013, she was brought on full-time to provide program and administrative support to the Executive Director.
-Prior to joining the Afterschool Alliance, she served as a 2011-2012 English Teaching Assistant with the U.S. Fulbright Program in Luxembourg.
-In her spare time, she volunteers with an afterschool program in Adams Morgan and serves on the board of the Fulbright Association's national capital area chapter.
-Sarah graduated from Bryn Mawr College in 2011, with a B.A. in French and Growth & Structure of Cities.
+Sarah joined the Afterschool Alliance team in April 2013, after starting as an intern in fall 2012.
+As Governance & Special Projects Associate, she divides her time between coordinating board governance and operations, giving program and administrative support to the Executive Director, and leading projects related to community development and affordable housing-based learning initiatives.
+During the 2011-2012 academic year, Sarah served as an English Teaching Assistant with the U.S. Fulbright Program in Luxembourg.
+In her spare time, she volunteers with an affordable housing-based afterschool program in Adams Morgan and serves as vice president of the Fulbright Association's National Capital Area Chapter.
+Sarah recently earned her Certificate of Nonprofit Board Education from BoardSource, and she graduated from Bryn Mawr College in 2011 with a B.A. in French and Urban Studies.

 Nikki Yamashiro, Director of Research